theobald-software/theobald-software.github.io/content/_en/yunio/getting-started.md

 ### Adding an SAP Connection

-In *Connection* you can add new SAP connections and edit or delete existing connections.
+In the *Connection* menu you can add new SAP connections and edit or delete existing connections.

 1. To add a new SAP connection, click **[Add Connection]**.<br>
 To edit an existing connection, click on the connection you want to edit.